osg-htc/research-facilitation/docs/documentation/jupyterlab.md

 # Request Access to a JupyterLab Access Point

 ## Request an Account
-To request access to a JupyterLab access point, submit an application using the following steps:
+To request access to JupyterLab, submit an application using the following steps:

 (1) Go to the [registration website](https://registry.cilogon.org/registry/co_petitions/start/coef:261).You will be redirected to the CILogon sign in page.
 Select your institution and use your institutional credentials to login.